World News | Covaxin Found to Neutralise 617 Variant of COVID-19: Dr Fauci | LatestLY

 "This is something where we're still gaining data on a daily basis.
 But the most recent data, was looking at convalescent Sera of COVID-19 cases and people who received the vaccine used in India, the Covaxin.
-It was found to neutralise the 617 variants," he said.
+It was found to neutralise the 617 variants," the 80-year-old physician-scientist and immunologist said.

-"So, despite the real difficulty that we're seeing in India, vaccination could be a very, very important antidote against this," Fauci added.
+"So, despite the real difficulty that we're seeing in India, vaccination could be a very, very important antidote against this," Fauci, the director of the US National Institute of Allergy and Infectious Diseases and the chief medical advisor to the president, added.

 The New York Times on Tuesday said Covaxin works by teaching the immune system to make antibodies against the SARS-CoV-2 coronavirus.
 The antibodies attach to viral proteins, such as the so-called spike proteins that stud its surface.